gatsbyjs/gatsby/packages/gatsby-plugin-less/README.md

 # gatsby-plugin-less

-Adds the ability to load and parse less to include in project your.
+Adds the ability to load and parse Less-flavored CSS.

 ## Install